jpease/justinpease.com/_posts/2022-10-27-the-cto-will-need-to-fix-that.md

 specific to the role of CTO.
 For example, Sales may need the CTO to meet with a key prospect to close a deal.
 That's not what we're talking about here.

-# It's probably not OK
+# But it's probably not OK

 What's the big deal?
 Perhaps the CTO likes handling these types of challenges.
 In fact, that may be why this scenario exists.
 I bet most of us are less likely